Welcome Emails: A Detailed Guide

 Let’s look at this example by Open Spaces, where they talk about what they believe in, how it led to their business idea, and what they hope to achieve for you (the subscriber).
 It’s simple, straightforward, and written with a personal touch that feels like someone is personally introducing themselves.
 (Source)

-When you’re creating a welcome email, let your subscribers know what to expect from you.
+When you’re creating a welcome email, let your new subscribers know what to expect from you.
 Here are a few things you can define in your welcome email.

 What kind of emails can they expect from you in the future?